This section requires a Practicus AI Cloud Worker. Please visit the introduction to Cloud Workers section of this tutorial to learn more.

 (Optional) Using a central MLflow Database

-In this tutorial we used a local MLflow database on a cloud node, which will disappear when you terminate it.
+In this tutorial we used a local MLflow database on a Cloud Worker, which will disappear when you terminate it.
 This will be perfectly fine if you are just experimenting.
-For other cases, you can copy your models from the cloud node manually.
+For other cases, you can copy your models from the Cloud Worker manually.
 Or even better, you can store them in a central database at first place.

 To store models in a central database and share with others, do the following: - Create or reuse a cloud database, such as MySQL or Postgresql - Create an S3 bucket to store model artifacts.
 These are binary files, which can be very large, so it is not a good idea to store them in a relational database - Open Practicus AI app, go to settings > MLflow - Enter the connection string of the database - Enter S3 bucket